 (1346) and Poitiers (1356), but does not explain why he left his

-Wiltshire village in the early years of the 14th century.
+Wiltshire village in the early years of the 14th century to settle in Leicestershire.

-Although he had previously purchased property in Melton Mowbray, John of Woodford's first major acquisition was
+He purchased property in Melton Mowbray, but his first major acquisition was

-the purchase of the manor of Brentingby and the associated arms from John Neville of
+the manor of nearby Brentingby with the associated arms, from John Neville of